KHALED-HAMADI/DVD_rental_PostreSQL/README.md

 **Section 03: Data Analysis**

-	An exploratory data analysis was carried in order to derive different insights on the DVD rental business.
-The process can be examined in the attached SQL text file
+	The exploratory data analysis (EDA) that was carried out using PostgreSQL allowed for retrieving insights on movies, actors, customers, staff, inventory, and stores using different techniques like Joins, Subqueries, and CTE’s.
+The process can be examined by checking the attached SQL text file.